diyabc/diyabc.github.io/README.md

 # Graphical User Interface for DIYABC-RF software

-> :warning: **If you are looking for V2.1 version of DIYABC**: please see [there](/old), we aren't supporting this version anymore.
->

 We provide a graphical user interface (GUI) for the DIYABC-RF software [1], called DIYABC-RF GUI.

-Please check the project [website](https://diyabc.github.io/) for additional information and detailed documentation.

-DIYABC-RF GUI is available as a standalone application, or in a R package called `diyabcGUI` as a `shiny` web app.
+DIYABC-RF GUI is available as a standalone application, or in a R package called `diyabcGUI` (https://github.com/diyabc/diyabcGUI) as a `shiny` web app.
 You can either install the standalone app, or the `diyabcGUI` package and run the DIYABC-RF GUI as a standard `shiny` app, c.f. [below](#r-package-installation).

 DIYABC-RF GUI is a set of tools implementing Approximate Bayesian Computation (ABC) combined with supervised machine learning based on